-Listen to the Good News of God delivering His people from bondage to abundance.
-This sermon on Deuteronomy 6:23 was preached at the FIEC Annual Assembly in 1972.
-Trace the history of God's deliverance with Dr. Martyn Lloyd-Jones as he recounts the Exodus from Egypt, the Protestant Reformation, the Evangelical Great Awakenings, and many others.
-It is always God who is the one freeing His people from bondage.
-Why are God’s children found to be in bondage?
-This bondange is never sudden.
-Learn what happens when things that were meant to be temporary measures become permanent.
-See the consequences of the hatred and persecution of those opposed to God.
+Listen to the good news of God delivering His people from bondage to abundance.
+In this sermon on Deuteronomy 6:23 titled “The Call to Liberty,” Dr, Martyn Lloyd-Jones preached at the Fellowship of Independent Evangelical Churches (FIEC) Annual Assembly in 1972, tracing the history of God’s deliverance.
+He recounts the Exodus from Egypt, the Protestant Reformation, the evangelical Great Awakenings, and many other events.
+It is always God who frees His people from bondage.
+Why are God’s children found in bondage?
+This bondage is never sudden and listeners learn what happens when things that were meant to be temporary become permanent.
+They also will hear of the consequences of the hatred and persecution of those opposed to God.
 Religions of authority versus religions of the Spirit are examined.
-There is need for form and substance in Christianity, but there danger in this becoming exaggerated.
+There is need for form and substance in Christianity, but there is danger in this becoming exaggerated.
 Dr. Lloyd-Jones addresses denominationalism, intellectualism, and traditionalism.
 There is conflict between the institution and the Spirit.
-What is the call of the Gospel?
+What is the call of the gospel?
 God declares liberty for His children.
-Keep watch so that you do not fail to remember that it was God's hand, not man that delivered you.
-Do not go back into bondage from where you came, this is the fatal tendency of man.
+Listeners are warned to keep watch so that they do not fail to remember that it was God’s hand, not humanity’s, that delivered them.
+They should not go back into bondage from where they came as this is the fatal tendency of people.

 About Dr. Martyn Lloyd-Jones